If your remote team is distributed around the world, how can you make sure they’re completing tasks efficiently—or even working at all?

-Timely is an automatic time tracking software that’s a good option for remote teams.
-With it, you can centralize remote workflow in a real-time project management dashboard.
+Timely is an automated time tracking software that’s a good option for remote teams.
+With this platform, you can centralize remote workflow in a real-time project management dashboard.

-- Customize reports and share them with employees, clients, and other stakeholders using a private URL.
+- Supports report customization and allows sharing with employees, clients, and other stakeholders using a private URL.

-- Captures the time you spend in every web and desktop app in the background with its Memory app.
+- Captures time spent in every web and desktop app in the background.

-The paid plans for this employee monitoring solution start at $10/user per month.
+The paid plans for this employee monitoring solution start at $11/user per month.

-Harvest is a great time tracking and monitoring solution for organizations that work with tons of clients daily.
-With advanced invoicing capabilities, Harvest can seamlessly integrate with your billing processes.
+Harvest is a great time tracking and monitoring solution for organizations that work with multiple clients.
+With its advanced invoicing capabilities, Harvest can seamlessly integrate with your billing processes.

 - Automatically syncs across devices to keep up with flexible work patterns.